 Keep in mind that a committee with diverse northern expertise will be reading your application (both at Carleton and at the NSTP national level), so keep the language simple and clear, and define any technical or discipline-specific terms that you need to include.

-Page 2: Research Partners – Supervisors or other Carleton students SHOULD NOT be listed as Research Partners.
+Research Partners – Supervisors or other Carleton students SHOULD NOT be listed as Research Partners.
 This section is for identifying important research partners from other organizations/universities who are closely involved with the project planning, direction, and/or field work.

-Page 3: Rationale for the length of stay(s) in the North – NSTP encourages students to stay as long as possible in the North.
-Explain the reason for your proposed field dates in this in the free-form section.
+Rationale for the length of stay(s) in the North – NSTP encourages students to stay as long as possible in the North.
+Explain the reason for your proposed field dates in this free-form section.
 If there will be a short stay explain why (e.g. time limitations due to other commitments, transportation limitations, etc.), but also why this shorter duration will be sufficient for addressing your research objectives as explained in the project description.
 If you plan to undertake multiple trips, please justify this as well.

-In the free form section available, also be sure to highlight any steps you have taken to acquire local and territorial approvals for your research.
-The the NSTP committee places great importance on community interaction and engagement.
+Ethical Principles – The the NSTP committee places great importance on community interaction and engagement.
 Please carefully consider the diversity of ways that community consultations, interactions, and relationship-building may be applicable within the context of your own research project and location.
+Make sure you follow the guidelines and examples in the NSTP Information Manual on this.
+There is a text box of up to 250 words.
+Do not skimp on this text.

-Page 4: Community interactions/Engagement – It is important that you consider how you will engage with the nearest community to your fieldwork so that you report your findings back and build relationships.
-Appendix 2 of the NSTP Information Manual is an excellent resource for ideas and contact information of individuals or organizations who can help you to develop these elements of your research effectively.
-As well, please consult this handout on community interaction and these examples for further guidance.
+Community interactions/Engagement – It is important that you consider how you will engage with the nearest community to your fieldwork so that you report your findings back and build relationships.
+An excellent resource for ideas and contact information of individuals or organizations who can help you to develop these elements of your research effectively are listed or linked to in Appendix 2 of the NSTP Information Manual.
 We encourage you to discuss this with your supervisor well ahead of planning field work or NSTP applications, especially if you may be new to northern field work or if you may be embarking on research in a new region of the North.